What is Prior Authorization in healthcare?

 Prior authorization (PA) is often used with expensive prescription drugs.
-Health insurance companies use prior authorization to verify that a certain drug, procedure, or treatment is medically necessary before it is done or prescribed.
-Put simply.
-It is the process of getting approval from your health insurance company (not your doctor) to obtain a prescription or treatment.
+Health insurance companies use PA to verify that a certain drug, procedure, or treatment is medically necessary before it is done or prescribed.
+Put simply, it is the process of getting approval from your health insurance company (not your doctor) to obtain a prescription or treatment.

 Here are five prior authorization challenges to consider: